 Available for Grader

-The commenting tool allows graders to post Annotations and Page Notes (general comments), to students and co-graders.
-The purpose is to improve the user experience and speed for giving feedback.
-It also provides:
+The commenting tool allows graders to post Annotations and Page Notes (general comments), to candidates, co-graders and planners.
+The purpose is to improve the user experience and make it more efficient to provide feedback.

-- Post general comments on student answers (Page notes)
+- Post general comments on questions (Page notes)

 - Reply to comments from co-graders